 - Applied linguistics; corpus linguistics; (critical) discourse analysis; forensic linguistics; intercultural communication; pragmatics; sociolinguistics; stylistics; syntax studies.

 - TESOL (Teaching English to Speakers of Other Languages), technology in teaching.

-- Digital anthropology; ethnography; film/media pedagogy; languages, film studies and media; sociology of digital technology; social media.
+- Digital anthropology; ethnography; film/media pedagogy; languages, film studies and media; sociology of digital technology.